Kong/docs.konghq.com/src/mesh/features/opa.md

 When `OPAPolicy` is applied, the control plane configures:

-- the embedded policy agent, with the specified policy
+- The embedded policy agent, with the specified policy
 - Envoy, to use [External Authorization](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto) that points to the embedded policy agent

 ## Usage